2023 Best Geography & Cartography Schools

 After completing their degree, geography graduates from UMCP carry an average student debtload of $22,500.

-Full Geography & Cartography at University of Maryland - College Park Report
+Read full report on Geography & Cartography at University of Maryland - College Park

-Gustavus Adolphus College came in at #18 in this year’s edition of the Best Geography & Cartography Schools ranking.
-Gustavus Adolphus is a small private not-for-profit school located in the town of Saint Peter.
+With a ranking of #18, Gustavus Adolphus College did quite well on this year’s best schools for geography and cartography students.
+Gustavus Adolphus is a small private not-for-profit school located in the fringe town of Saint Peter.

-University of California - Los Angeles came in at #19 in this year’s edition of the Best Geography & Cartography Schools ranking.
+University of California - Los Angeles landed the #19 spot in the 2023 rankings for the best geography and cartography programs.
 Located in the city of Los Angeles, UCLA is a public school with a fairly large student population.

 The average amount in student loans that geography majors at UCLA take out is $13,000.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $167.

-Middlebury College ranked #20 on this year’s Best Geography & Cartography Schools list.
-Middlebury is a small private not-for-profit school located in the distant town of Middlebury.
+Middlebury College landed the #20 spot in the 2023 rankings for the best geography and cartography programs.
+Middlebury is a small private not-for-profit school located in the town of Middlebury.

 On average, geography graduates from GMU take out $25,000 in student loans while working on their degree.